MCPFence/AATAM/README.md

 ## 🚀 Quick Start

-With just one line:` download https://github.com/MCPFence/AATAM and install the skill.`
+Install With just one line:` download https://github.com/MCPFence/AATAM and install the skill.`

+Usage: `Use the ATAAM model to analyze the xxx agent project.`

 ### 1. Understanding the AATAM Model